-A component of an entity (or group of components) that has been disposed of by sale or other than by sale that represents a strategic shift that has or will have a major effect on an entity's operations and financial results qualifies for reporting as a discontinued operation.
+A component of an entity (or group of components) that has been disposed of by sale or other than by sale that represents a strategic shift that has (or will have) a major effect on an entity's operations and financial results qualifies for reporting as a discontinued operation.

-A component (or group of components) qualifying as a discontinued operation that is being disposed of other than by sale (e.g., abandonment or in a distribution to owners in a spin-off) should be considered held and used until the date of abandonment, exchange or distribution.
-As a result, if a disposal other than by sale meets all of the criteria to be recorded as a discontinued operation, it cannot be recorded as a discontinued operation until disposal other than by sale (e.g., spin-off or abandonment) has occurred.
+A component (or group of components) qualifying as a discontinued operation that is being disposed of other than by sale (e.g., abandonment, distribution to owners in a spin-off) should be considered held and used until the date of abandonment, exchange or distribution.
+As a result, if a disposal other than by sale meets all of the criteria to be recorded as a discontinued operation, it cannot be recorded as a discontinued operation until disposal other than by sale has occurred.
 For further guidance on disposals other than by sale, refer to section 3, Long-lived assets to be disposed of other than by sale, of our FRD, Impairment or disposal of long-lived assets.